 The Lundbeck Foundation is one of Denmark’s largest commercial foundations, worth over DKK 60 billion, and we award research grants of more than DKK 500 million each year to Danish-based, biomedical sciences research – primarily in the field of brain research.

-We are the largest financial contributor to Danish public brain research, and we have an ambition for Denmark to be the world’s leading brain research nation.
+We are the largest private financial contributor to Danish public brain research, and we have an ambition for Denmark to be the world’s leading brain research nation.
 At the same time, we focus on raising public awareness of the brain and brain disorders.

 Our aim is to promote the careers of the most promising scientists and help fund a strong pipeline of biomedical science researchers, regardless of their field of research.
 For us, this involves both improving the quality of and interest in science teaching in primary and secondary schools and ensuring that our career advancement grants target where the need is greatest on the career ladder.